piaacv/piaacv/README.md

 ### Hi there 👋 I'm Pía.
 Join me on my journey from data analyst to front-end developer.
-My path blends strategic insight and diverse experiences – from igniting startups and assisting corporate ventures with specialized needs, to publishing my own research.
+My path blends strategic insight and diverse experiences – from creating startups and assisting corporate ventures with specialized needs, to publishing my own research.
 Connect to co-create tech solutions that reshape innovation and efficiency.

 Here's some highlights: